apache/www-site/content/dev/index.md

 ## Apache URL Shortener Service  {#shorten}

 Infrastructure hosts the [s.apache.org URL shortening service](https://s.apache.org/) for our committers.
-When including URLs in PMC reports, please use this service and not other URL shorteners.
+When including URLs in PMC reports, please use this service and not other URL shorteners, thanks.